By using this site, you agree to the Privacy Policy and Terms of Use.

 If you’re visiting Blackpool for the weekend and want to see the iconic ballroom, you must purchase a single entrance ticket for £9 per adult.
 However, if you also want to see the Blackpool Tower eye, you must pay an additional £15 for admission.

-3. Explore The Blackpool Tower Circus
+3. Blackpool Tower Circus

 Blackpool Tower Circus, located at the Tower’s base, provides hours of entertainment for the whole family.